laravel/docs/seeding.md

 <a name="running-seeders"></a>
 ## Running Seeders

-Once you have filled out your seeder classes, you may use the `db:seed` Artisan command to seed your database.
+Once you have written your seeder classes, you may use the `db:seed` Artisan command to seed your database.
 By default, the `db:seed` command runs the `DatabaseSeeder` class, which may be used to call other seed classes.
 However, you may use the `--class` option to specify a specific seeder class to run individually:

 	php artisan db:seed